β

 Can I color my extensions to match my chemically treated hair?

-Human hair extensions can be professionally colored, but only darker, never lighter.
+100% Remy human hair extensions can be professionally colored, but only darker, never lighter.
 Extensions are already processed during manufacturing, so additional chemical treatment should be minimal.
 Your best approach is to buy extensions close to your desired shade and have a professional make minor adjustments.

 What's the most time-efficient extension method for damaged hair?